Adding a permit driver to a parent's insurance policy

 Can you get insurance on a car with a permit?

-If you've only just earned your learner's permit but have already purchased a vehicle of your own, you'll be eligible to purchase your own insurance policy just like any licensed driver.
+If you've only just earned your learner's permit but have already purchased a vehicle of your own, you'll be eligible to purchase your own car insurance policy just like any licensed driver.

-How to get learner's permit insurance
+How to get insurance for a learner's permit driver

 New Progressive customers